 Azure Service Overview

-Known as a solid, integrated platform for companies that already rely on Windows-based standardization, Microsoft Azure has overcome some obstacles to compete head-to-head with AWS.
+Azure is known as a solid, integrated platform for companies that already rely on Windows-based standardization, Microsoft Azure has overcome some obstacles to compete head-to-head with AWS.
 One surprising feature is its Linux-friendliness as it relates to virtual guest operating systems and compatibility with Linux container platforms.

-- Big data and predictive analytics
+- Big data and predictive analytics.

 - Game and app development